 Conservative methods of treatment are often favored over surgery, but the state-of-the-art minimally invasive spine procedures performed by interventional spine and pain physician Ajay Kumar, MD, can be more effective in relieving your symptoms permanently.
-At New Jersey Advanced Pain Management Center in Hackettstown, New Jersey, and Matamoras, Pennsylvania, Dr. Kumar treats degenerative disc disease, spinal tumors, and more using low-risk, minimally invasive spine procedures.
+At New Jersey Advanced Pain Management Center in Hackettstown, New Jersey, Fair Lawn, New Jersey, Matamoras, Pennsylvania, and Middletown, New York, Dr. Kumar treats degenerative disc disease, spinal tumors, and more using low-risk, minimally invasive spine procedures.
 Find out if surgery is necessary to treat your condition by calling the nearest office or booking an appointment online today.

 Minimally invasive spine procedures, or minimally invasive spine surgery, is a mode of treatment reserved for conditions and injuries of the spine.
 Dr. Kumar often tries conservative and noninvasive approaches to treatment first, but some cases require surgery for more effective and lasting relief.